-- 1. The next command they were given was to redeem the time.
+The next command they were given was to redeem the time.
 Something we should be doing.

-Time is finite and can never be reclaimed.
-Therefore, time should be redeemed or exchanged for something that is eternal. - 2.
-The time here was not the time that they were to go out and enjoy life, but this was the time that they would spend actively using it for the Lord. - 3.
+1. The time here was not the time that they were to go out and enjoy life, but this was the time that they should spend actively using it for the Lord.

 To redeem means to exchange one thing for another.

-So, in essence they were called to exchange their time for the time spent sharing the gospel message to others. - 4.
+- 2. So in essence they were called to exchange their time for the time spent sharing the gospel message to others. - 3.
 Redeeming the time was to count each second as precious as the next so that the time used was wisely spent and accounted for.